Check out some of our main topics that apply to transfer students.

 Students enrolling with fewer than 7 Beloit College units of transfer credit typically participate in our Advanced Mentoring Program (AMP) as part of orientation and their first semester on campus.
 Transfer students with more than 7 units of Beloit College credit will participate in the Transfer Seminar during New Student Days only, with AMP being optional.

-Class registration will take place before the semester starts.
-During New Student Days, transfer students are assigned a faculty advisor for general advice and support.
+Class registration will take place a few weeks before the new student orientation semester begins.
+Transfer students are assigned a faculty advisor for general advice and support.
 As soon as you declare a major, you will be reassigned to a faculty advisor within your department(s).